haneenzyad98/Reading-notes/README.md

-haneen zyad odebat im 22 years old I studied managment information system I live in jerash i love learn more abut programing and information security I have participated in a number of information security competitions such as CTFs Challinges
+Haneen Zyad Odebat im 22 years old I studied managment information system I live in jerash i love learn more abut programing and information security I have participated in a number of information security competitions such as CTFs Challinges